Charlotte Dawson: Careers

-Dawson grew up in Auckland, New Zealand, after being adopted at birth.
+Dawson grew up in Auckland, after being adopted at birth.
 She dropped out of high school at age 16 to model in Europe and with Ford Models in New York City.
 A decade later she relocated to Australia where she became a familiar face on the Australian fashion scene.

 In 1997, she became beauty and fashion director for Woman's Day and soon after became style editor for New Idea magazine.
 In 2000, she was the face of the Peter Morrissey fashion label, presenting her own fashion segment weekly on Good Morning Australia for Network Ten, and featuring in the fashion section of Sydney's Olympic Games opening ceremony.
 She was the fashion correspondent for Channel Ten's entertainment programme E!
 News and also a regular panelist on the network's daytime show Beauty and the Beast, and guest on Burke's Backyard and Channel Nine's Simply The Best.

 While working for Australian agencies Cameron's and Priscilla's as an agent, she decided to try her hand at TV.
-She became a researcher at Nine Network and worked on programs such as Money and Looking Good.Shortly after, she became fashion editor for the network's Today program, filing weekly reports on local and international fashion news and events within the industry.
+She became a researcher at Nine Network and worked on programs such as Money and Looking Good.
+Shortly after, she became fashion editor for the network's Today program, filing weekly reports on local and international fashion news and events within the industry.
 Magazines such as Vogue, Elle, She, Dolly, Cleo and Mode tracked Dawson's progress, featuring her in fashion spreads.

 She had many appearances as a "celebrity model" at fashion shows and was a guest fashion commentator for Nine's Wide World of Sports; she also made regular appearances on The Footy Show, and had several hosting and MC jobs at media events.

 Dawson returned to Auckland in 2002 where she had presenting roles on TVNZ's chat show How's Life?, and Prime's Getaway and Charlotte's Lists.

 She then returned to Australia, where she was a judge (and sometimes mentor to the models during challenges) on FOX8's Australia's Next Top Model from Season 3 in 2007 to Season 8 in 2013.
 In 2008, she filled in for regular host Jodhi Meares for the live finale.
 Dawson also hosted the Foxtel series Runway to L.A.

 In 2012 she appeared as one of the 'celebrity' contestants, raising money for her chosen charity, on the second season of The Celebrity Apprentice Australia.
 August 2012 saw a new period of media unrest for Dawson, following an interview with New Zealand's Herald on Sunday about her thoughts on her former home.
 "New Zealand is small, nasty and vindictive.
 It's a tiny, little village ... a tiny country at the end of the earth," she said'.

 Personal life

 Dawson was married to Australian Olympic swimmer Scott Miller from 1999 to 2000.

-Charlotte expressed regrets about having an abortion.
-She said her depression began from the time of the abortion.
+Charlotte expressed regrets about having an abortion revealing it deepened her depression.